Polygraphia (book): Review

-The work ends with alphabets of his invention as the "tetragramaticus" formed by 4 characters that are diversified in 24 letters and the "enagramaticus" of 9 characters and 28 letters, from which he gives examples of writings that belongs to something it resembles a natural language.
+The work ends with alphabets of his invention such as the "tetragramaticus" formed by 4 characters that are diversified in 24 letters, and the "enagramaticus" of 9 characters and 28 letters, of which he gives examples of writing that seemingly belongs to a natural language.

 Relationship with Steganographia

 According to some scholars, both books, Steganographia and Polygraphia, are but a single work presented in two parts: the first is metaphysical and quite theoretical (it even hides a complete treatise on "angelology", or the study of angels with their names and hierarchies, between its pages), the second is more practical and is used for encoding messages.